Harry Reid Fast Facts

-(CNN)Here is a look at the life of former Senate Minority Leader Harry Reid.
+(CNN)Here is a look at the life of Harry Reid, former Senate minority leader and retired US senator from Nevada.

 Personal: